mortennobel/SoftimageWebGLExport/README.md

 ## Usage

+Checkout the help videos located in the folder 'help_videos'

 For documentation on how to use exporter, open the WebGL Exporter wizard and click on the questionmark next to WebGLExportProp.

 ## Compilation